 While promoted to major general of volunteers during the Civil War, by the end of the conflict Custer was still just a captain in the regular army.
 He turned down a promotion to colonel of the African-American 10th Cavalry regiment in favor of being the lieutenant colonel of the all-white 7th Cavalry.
 Custer’s desire was for battle, and he was convinced African-American regiments would not be on the front-lines and therefore his long-term chances for promotion diminished.
 That being said, other white officers openly embraced the opportunity to serve with and lead the 10th, including First Lieutenant, later General, John J. Pershing, from 1895 – 1897, so one cannot entirely dismiss the charge of racism from Custer's response.

-Custer acknowledged a sympathy towards the plight of the Native American, and, indeed, stated that if he were an Indian he would be out fighting the army.
+Custer acknowledged a sympathy towards the plight of the Native American, and, indeed, stated that if he were an Indian he would be out living free on the plains rather than on a reservation.
 Additionally, he had a Cheyanne mistress, Me-o-tzi, and also protested the Indian Agents’ treatment of the natives under their charge; nevertheless, when the opportunity came to advance his career by attacking settlements full of women, children, and the elderly (as at Washita and the Little Bighorn), Custer did not hesitate.

 Having visited the Little Bighorn Battlefield myself, I was struck by how remote it is – nearly as much it was in 1876.
 It was a long way to go to be brutally cut down by people justifiably defending their families and way of life.
 What Custer realized about the truth of his life in those final moments will never be revealed, but he faced his karma and met it head on.
 Still, as Sitting Bull commented, “Custer was a fool and rode to his death.”
 Between those two extremes we find the character of the man, and the nation.
 May our country live long enough to avoid both fates.

-The videos below from my personal archives and posted on the Aeolus 13 Umbra YouTube channel provide a broad review of various aspects of the Battle of the Little Bighorn.
+The videos below from my personal archives provide a broad review of various aspects of the Battle of the Little Bighorn.
+Tracking down these films required no small amount of time, effort, and money.
+Some of these films had never before been made publically available before being posted to the Aeolus 13 Umbra YouTube channel.
 In my research on the battle I looked at a lot of videos and these are among the most compelling.
 For more related content on Aeolus 13 Umbra, please visit my historical essay, The Mystery of the Little Bighorn Battlefield (with original battlefield photographs).

 From the Aeolus 13 Umbra YouTube Channel